dssharma345/datahub-learn/network-documentation/avalanche/tutorials/platform-overview/add-a-validator.md

 To  `Add Validator` you need to add coins in the Wallet.

-For adding the coin in the Wallet, Click on this Link (https://faucet.avax-test.network).
+For adding the coin in the Wallet, Click on this Link https://faucet.avax-test.network
 ![avax-request-fund](/.gitbook/assets/avax-request-fund.png)
 Add your wallet Address, and verify Recaptcha, and hit on Request AVAX.

 Now you have to convert your coin `X-Chain` to `P-Chain`, by clicking on the Cross Chain Tab.
 ![convert-x2p chain-ava-wallet](/.gitbook/assets/convert-x2p-chain-ava.png)
-Put the Amount and hit 'confirm'.
+Put the Amount and hit `confirm`.

 Complete the staking parameters.
 We've discussed in greater depth further down.
 After you've double-checked all of the staking parameters, click `Confirm` Make sure your staking term is at least two weeks long, the delegation fee rate is at least 2%, and you're staking at least 2,000 AVAX.